pavithraes/dask-blog/_posts/2022-08-08-understanding-meta-keyword-argument.md

 ValueError: Metadata inference failed in …
 ```

+If the above messages look familar, this blog post is for you. :)

-In this blog post, we will discuss:
+We will discuss:

-- what the is `meta` keyword argument, and
+- what the is `meta` keyword argument,
+- why does Dask need `meta`, and
-- how to use `meta` effectively
+- how to use it effectively.

-with some minimal examples.

 We will look at `meta` mainly in the context of Dask DataFrames, however, similar principles also apply to Dask Arrays.